Maureen Carroll: Career

 Carroll received a BA in Classical Studies from Brock University and a MA in Classical Archaeology from Indiana University.
 Carroll received a PhD in Classical Archaeology from Indiana University and Freie Universität.
 Carroll was subsequently based at Cologne University and the Romisch-Germanisches Museum.
 In 1998 Carroll was appointed as a lecturer in Roman Archaeology at the University of Sheffield.
 In 2020, she was appointed Chair of Roman archaeology at the University of York.

 Carroll has excavated in Italy, Germany, Britain, Cyprus and North Africa.
 Her excavations at Vagnari, southern Italy have discovered an imperial wine-making estate.
 She has spent several periods of research at the British School at Rome, as the Balsdon Fellow in 2007-8 and the Hugh Last Fellow 2015–16.
 Carroll has held the position of Visiting Professor of Classics at McMaster University.

 Carroll's research has includes gender and dress in the Roman provinces, Greek and Roman gardens, Roman infancy and childhood and Roman death and burial.
 She has authored numerous monographs.

 Her research has been funded by the Social Sciences and Humanities Research Council of Canada and the British Academy/Leverhulme Trust.
+Carroll was awarded a £1million grant from the Arts and Humanities Research Council in 2025 to undertake new research on the gypsum burial casts in Yorkshire, including creating 3D models of the impressions that allow new features to be seen for the first time.